aep5142/intro-git-lab-2025/README.md

 Be sure to commit your changes!
 There is no `check.py` step for this part.

+## Part 4 -- Push your changes to GitHub

+Have a look at your repository on GitHub.
+Open a browser window to: URL.
+Do you see your changes?
+No!
+Why?

+Now use the `git status` command to verify that all your changes have been committed.

+Once all of your changes have been committed, push them to GitHub using the command: `git push origin main`.

+If this command succeeded, your changes should now be visible on GitHub.

+There is no `check.py` step for this part.

-## Part 4 - Finding a Change in the `git log`
+## Part 5 - Finding a Change in the `git log`

-The answer to part 4 is in the git history.
+The answer to part 5 is in the git history.
 Use `git log` to find the commit in question.

 You'll see that each commit has a hash, like 'de8e74bc2c3ec106554440021efd1ec6808486c2'.
 These uniquely identify each commit.